oddlord/uni/Readme.md

 - Implement Quicksort algorithm with checks counting for simulation purposes [DONE]
 - Explain how to obtain the main base recurrence [DONE]
 - Solve the recurrence with the difference method [DONE, more comments needed]
-- Solve the recurrence with the generating function method [ongoing...]
+- Solve the recurrence with the generating function method [DONE, more comments needed]
+- Test & compare

+### ToFix:
+- keep the original sign when extracting a power out of a log (generating functions)